danjulio/lepton/ESP32/DesktopApp/readme.md

 * Export radiometric data as a common format image file.
 * Graph temperature at up to five points from a stream or video file.

 The application is developed using the [xojo](https://www.xojo.com) development environment.
 64-bit binary images are provided for Mac OS X, Windows and x86 Linux systems.
 Download the zip file for your platform.
 The application can be run directly from the unzipped directory by double clicking the application binary icon.
 You may need to make the Linux application file executable.
+You may also have to authorize the application on OS X or Windows platforms since I don't yet sign it or package it for distribution in their online stores.

 An apology - I develop on my Mac and do quick tests on Windows 7 and 10 and Ubuntu.
 Although xojo provides pretty good cross-platform compatibility, sometimes there are issues on the other platforms (especially Linux - Windows operation is generally pretty good).
 The main difference for this application is the menu bar across the top of the Main Window.
 Linux puts the text next to, instead of underneath the icon so all the menu bar items on the right side must be accessed via a pull down drawn at the right side of the menu bar.
 If you find some other issue, please let me know and I'll try to fix it.